 These are some of the signs that indicate you require urgent dental care:

-- Severe, Constant Toothaches: Bacteria may have entered the interior structures of your tooth and started attacking the nerve and roots.
+- Severe, Constant Toothaches: Bacteria may have entered the interior structures of your tooth and are attacking the nerve and roots.

-- Visible Cracks: A large fracture on a tooth provides bacteria with an opening to start an infection.
+- Visible Cracks: A large fracture on a tooth provides bacteria with an opening to cause an infection.

 - Inflamed, Bleeding Gums: This is often a sign of advanced gum disease, an infection that destroys the tissues holding your teeth in place.